 - Ingredients: Fresh cranberries, jalapeño, onion, cilantro, lime.

-Directions: In a food processor, pulse 1 cup of fresh cranberries with 1 diced jalapeño, ½ cup of chopped onion, and a handful of cilantro until finely chopped.
-Squeeze in the juice of 1 lime and mix well.
-Serve chilled.
+Directions: In a food processor pulse 1 cup cranberries with 1 diced jalapeño, ½ cup chopped onion, and a hand full of cilantro till finely chopped.
+Squeeze in juice of 1 lime and mix.
+Chill before serving.

-- Tips: This salsa pairs wonderfully with grilled meats or as a topping for chips.
+- Tips: Try it with grilled meats or as a dip for chips.

 Recipe 9: Cranberry Chutney